balaji1974/devops/03 - Terraform/README.md

   name="${var.environment}_my_iam_user"
 }

-To set modules to dev or qa folder use the following: module "user_module" {
+To set modules to dev or qa folder use the following inside the dev/qa user folder main.tf file: module "user_module" {
   source = "../../terraform-modules/users"
   environment = "dev"
 }

-and run :
-terraform init
-terraform apply
+This will set the environment and use the source file under terraform-modules/user folder

+Run the folling in both dev/user and qa/user folders: terraform init terraform apply

 Using a modular approach is best in terraform and a sample is given in the project 09-modules

+Additional tips:
+Local vs Global variables:
+variable "environment" {
+   default ="default"
+ }
+-> This is a global variable

+locals {
+  iam_user_extension="my_iam_user_balaji"
+}
+-> This is a local variable

 ```